joowani/dtags/README.rst

 -  Execute commands in tagged directories at the same time
 -  Easily manage multiple git repositories, vagrant machines etc.

-All commands associated with dtags come with tab-completion.
+All commands come with tab-completion.

 Installation
 ============